Techtonica/curriculum/databases/sql.md

      - which has an integer field named: `user_id`
      - and a text field named: `content`

-2. Use the `sqlite3` command in your terminal to enter the SQLite command line program.
+2. Use the `psql` command in your terminal to enter the PostgreSQL command line program.
 Once there, use SQL statements to create two tables according to the spec for the two tables in step 0.

 3. Once you have your two tables set up, compare your table set up with another apprentice's.